jacobdbt2100/Data-Analytics-Notes/README.md

 - **Primary key** is a chosen candidate key that uniquely identifies a row in a table.
 - **COALESCE** returns the first non-null expression from a list of expressions.
 It is often used to handle null values effectively.
 - **ROW_NUMBER()** assigns a unique incremental number to each row in the result set.

+### 3.7 Sample Questions
+- Write a query to calculate the rolling 7-day sales per product.
+- Find top 3 customers by revenue in each region.
+- Identify duplicate rows and suggest a way to remove them.

 ## 4. Power BI